Skip to content

 Dine at Maid Cafe

 If you’re fascinated by Japanese Otaku culture, including anime, gaming, manga, and underground idols, this place is a must-visit.
-Located in Akihabara (dubbed the capital of anime), Maid Cafe is an entertaining place to be, where you’ll be served by an anime-like maid and enjoy colourful drinks and food.
-It’ll be like walking into your own version of anime.
+Located in Akihabara (dubbed the capital of anime), Maid Cafe is an entertaining place where you’ll be served by an anime-like maid and enjoy colourful drinks and food.
+It’ll be like walking into your version of anime.

 Attend Sumo Tournaments